deboraornellas/deboraornellas/README.md

 ### Hello there! 🤩

-I'm Débora, a software developer (she/her) from Brazil 🇧🇷 , currently based in London 🇬🇧 .
+I'm Débora, a software developer (she/her) from Brazil 🇧🇷, currently based in London 🇬🇧.
+Currently working for the LEGO Group, which is really exciting!
-My main stack is currently React, React Native, Node (including NestJS) and AWS Serverless.
+My main stack is currently React, Node, GQL and AWS Serverless.

+Main focus for me in 2022 is Javascript: understanding the good and bad parts and applying this knowledge on the products I'm working on.

 Software testing has been one of my favourite tech topics for a while!
-I'm looking forward to learning more about the current tools and libraries (Cypress, Detox, react-testing-library, Jest...) and hopefully contributing to them.
+I'm looking forward to learning more about the current tools and libraries (Cypress, react-testing-library, Jest...) and hopefully contributing to them.

+Oh, I'm also a documentation evangelist.
+Well documented codebases make me rejoice.

 Besides tech stuff, I really enjoy bouldering, photography, drawing and singing.
 <!--